 Corner cabinets with hidden extra storage represent a relatively modern space-saving solution and will be well complemented by the addition of soft close hinges.

 Drawers can fall foul of being quickly slammed, as it is not only the drawer front that is in danger of becoming damaged but the contents are also at risk because of the impact.
 Soft close hinges can prevent the breakage of any delicate or fragile items inside.

 Integrated appliance doors – such as the type of downwards-opening door often used to disguise the location of a dishwasher – will also benefit from the application of soft close hinges, particularly because attaching the leaf to the dishwasher door will make it heavier and so more prone to slam.

 How To Get Soft Close Hinges Fitted

-You may find that the units you currently own can be easily upgraded to feature soft close hinges, or you may wish to replace elements of your kitchen entirely with new pieces that were made to bear them.
-Either way, you will be able to find a high-quality solution for an excellent price at The Kitchen Warehouse LTD. You can find our showroom – open from 9 am to 6 pm on weekdays and 10 am to 3.30 pm on Saturdays – at Hutton Moor Farm, Hutton Conyers, Ripon, North Yorkshire, with the postcode HG4 5LZ.
-Otherwise, if you want to find out more about soft close hinges and how they may be best put to use within your kitchen, simply contact us on 01765 640 000 or email us via firstname.lastname@example.org, and we will be more than happy to answer any and all questions.
+You may find that the kitchen cupboards you currently own can be easily upgraded to feature soft close hinges, or you may wish to replace elements of your kitchen entirely with new pieces that were made to bear them.
+If you want to find out more about soft close hinges, and how they may be best put to use within your kitchen, simply contact us on 01765 640 000 or email us via [email protected], and we will be more than happy to answer any questions you may have.